-Pension charge causes quarterly loss at UPS
+UPS swings to quarterly loss due to pension charge

-Package delivery company United Parcel Service Inc on Tuesday posted a quarterly loss caused by a pension charge, and forecast full-year profit below analysts’ expectations.
+Package delivery company United Parcel Service Inc on Tuesday posted a quarterly loss caused by a pension charge, and forecast full-year profit below analysts’ expectations, which it said would be hurt by the strong U.S. dollar.

+Chief Executive Officer David Abney told analysts on a conference call that the company looked forward to working with U.S. President Donald Trump’s administration, but stressed the company’s belief in free trade.

+Ahead of the election Trump campaigned against free trade agreements, and since taking office has formally withdrawn the United States from the 12-nation Trans-Pacific Partnership trade deal “We believe a key to continued global economic growth is the expansion of free trade,” Abney told analysts.
+“UPS supports trade initiatives that give our customers fair and simplified access to markets outside their home country.”

 Revenue rose more than 5 per cent in the quarter, which included its crucial peak holiday season.
 Like rival FedEx Corp , UPS is investing in infrastructure and trying to figure out how to bring down the higher costs associated with the rise of e-commerce.